barryclark/jekyll-now/_drafts/Hack-School-Session-1.md

 `<p>Student.
 Programmer.
 Taco enthusiast. </p>`

-### Add a contact field
+### Add a Contact Field

 With an award winning website like this, people are going to want to contact you, so let's give them the option.
 We're going to use the `<input>` tag to make a small contact form.

 Below your short description, add the following lines:
 `<input type="email">`
 `<button>Contact me</button>`

 We set the `<input>` tag's "type" attribute to "email" because we want the user to give us their email address.
 If we wanted them to leave their phone number then we would change our "type" attribute to "number".

 Now we know that the form is made for emails, but the user has no idea.
 Let's make it clear to them by adding a placeholder attribute, which will give them a hint.
 Update your `<input>` tag as follows:

 `<input type="email" placeholder="Your Email"`

 **Note**: This form doesn't actually do anything since we require JavaScript to add the actual functionality.
 No worries, you'll be learning JavaScript next week!

 Your site should now have the following code: